brooklynrail/brooklynrail-platform/content/events/2021/01/a-new-philosophy-of-museums.md

 ---
 title: A New Philosophy of Museums
-summary: Mitchell Joachim and Yoram Roth join Paul D. Miller (aka DJ Spooky).
+summary: Architect Mitchell Joachim of Terreform One and life-long entrepreneur Yoram Roth join composer, multimedia artist, and Rail Editor-at-Large  Paul D.
+  Miller (aka DJ Spooky) for a conversation.
 We conclude with a poetry reading from Alissa Quart.
 people:
   - person: yoram-roth
     event_bio: Yoram Roth (born 1968 in Berlin, Germany) is a life-long entrepreneur